alexchagan/Meal-Planner-App/README.md

 ## About The Project
 Welcome to the Meal Planner App! <br />
 This application allows users to create and manage their daily meal schedules for the current week. <br />
-Users can log in with their Google account to access the meal planning features. <br />
+The application can send simple meal descriptions to a third-party API and get full nutrition values. <br />
-The app provides a convenient way to plan and visualize meals for each day of the week. <br />
+The application provides a convenient way to plan and visualize meals for each day of the week. <br />

 <div align="center">
 <img src=https://github.com/alexchagan/Meal-Planner-App/assets/44925899/5bb981a6-0eea-4c44-a934-95832a35fa00>